benbuck/finestray/README.md

 - **Exit**:
   Exits the Finestray application.

-Additionally, if your `Minimize placement` is set to `Menu` or `Tray and Menu`, then minimized windows will be listed in the context menu.
+If your `Minimize placement` is set to `Menu` or `Tray and Menu`, then minimized windows will be listed in the context menu.
 You can click on these to restore a window to its original location.

+If `Show windows in menu` is enabled, then non-minimized windows will be listed in the context menu, and you can click them to minimize them to the tray.

 ## Settings